Mitsubishi Triton: Indonesia

 The Triton was launched in Indonesia on 17 July 2024 at the 31st Gaikindo Indonesia International Auto Show with five trim levels: GLX, HDX, GLS, Exceed and Ultimate.
 In Indonesia, it is available in single cab and double cab configurations.

 Japan

-In September 2022, Mitsubishi Motors had a plan on restart selling the Triton line in the Japanese domestic market in 2023, which remarks after 12 years of absence.
+In September 2022, Mitsubishi Motors announced that they would once again be selling the Triton line in the Japanese domestic market beginning in 2023, after 12 years of absence.
 The Triton was released in the Japanese market on 15 February 2024, only as a double cab configuration, with two trim levels: GLS and GSR.
 The model is imported from Thailand.

 Malaysia

-The Triton was launched in Malaysia on 16 October 2024 with five variants: Single Cab, M/T GL, A/T GL, A/T Premium and Athlete.
+The Triton was launched in Malaysia on 16 October 2024 with five variants: Single Cab M/T, M/T GL, A/T GL, A/T Premium and Athlete.
 In Malaysia, it is available in single cab and double cab configurations.
+In August 2026, the Single Cab model became available with the 6-speed automatic option.

 Middle East

 The L200 was launched in the GCC markets on 28 May 2024.
 It is available with double cab only and trim levels offered are GL, GLX and Sportero.